kaylumah/hosting/_site/_posts/2021-03-27-set-nuget-metadata-via-msbuild.md

 ---
 For .NET, the standard mechanism for sharing packages is NuGet.
 A `.nupkg` file is an archive that contains your compiled code (DLLs), other files related to your code, and a manifest containing metadata ([source](https://docs.microsoft.com/en-us/nuget/what-is-nuget)).
 This blog post will show you how data in this manifest can be controlled by using MSBuild.

 For simplification purposes, my sample project will consist of only a single class library project.
-I like you to keep in mind that this would scale to many projects as Microsoft did with the ["Microsoft.Extensions packages"](https://github.com/dotnet/runtime).The sky is the limit.
+I like you to keep in mind that this would scale to many projects as Microsoft did with the ["Microsoft.Extensions packages"](https://github.com/dotnet/runtime).
+The sky is the limit.

 ## Setup